-Historically the Montreal Protocol has achieved significant reductions by phasing out production and consumption of ozone-depleting greenhouse gases at low cost.
-Between 1991 and 2010, the MLF paid out US\$2.4 billion and achieved an estimated 188-222 Gt CO2-eq in emissions reductions from the phaseout of CFCs and other fluorinated greenhouse gases, 182 equivalent to less than US\$0.01 per tonne of CO2 reduced.
-183
+Historically the Montreal Protocol achieved significant reductions by phasing out production and consumption of ozone-depleting greenhouse gases at low cost.
+Between 1991 and 2010, the MLF paid out US\$2.4 billion and achieved an estimated 188-222 Gt CO2-eq in emissions reductions from the phaseout of CFCs and other fluorinated greenhouse gases, 194 equivalent to less than US\$0.01 per tonne of CO2 reduced.
+195

-Recent analysis by the TEAP calculates that a phasedown of HFCs in the refrigeration and air conditioning sectors beginning in 2020 would cost the MLF 1.5 to 2 times more than the current funding for the ongoing HCFC phaseout.
-184 This would reduce HFC demand by 9.5 Gt CO2-eq between 2020 and 2030, and would cost the MLF US\$0.22-0.29 per tonne of CO2-eq.
-185 Another study estimated that the total incremental cost of phasing down the use of high-GWP HFCs through 2050 would be \mathfrak{E} 5-11 billion, which is less than \mathfrak{E} 0.10 per tonne of CO2-eq or "ten [MLF] replenishing periods with funding in the range of \mathfrak{E} 500 to 1000 million from freeze to 2050."
-186
+Analysis by the TEAP calculated that a phasedown of HFCs in the refrigeration and air conditioning sectors beginning in 2020 would cost the MLF 1.5 to 2 times more than the current funding for the ongoing HCFC phaseout.
+196 This would reduce HFC demand by 9.5 Gt CO2-eq between 2020 and 2030, and would cost the MLF US\$0.22-0.29 per tonne of CO2-eq.
+197 Another study estimated that the total incremental cost of phasing down the use of high-GWP HFCs through 2050 would be €5-11 billion, which is less than €0.10 per tonne of CO2-eq or "ten [MLF] replenishing periods with funding in the range of [€]500 to 1000 million from freeze to 2050."
+198

 According to the TEAP, delaying the start date of the phasedown in the refrigeration and air conditioning sectors from 2020 to 2025, would increase the total cost to the MLF for converting manufacturing by 40% and costs for servicing by 250%.
-187 This five-year delay would reduce the climate benefit by more than half 188 and increase the cost per tonne of CO_2 -eq reduced to US\$0.71-0.92.
-189
+This five-year delay would reduce the climate benefit and increase the cost per tonne of CO_2 -eq by as much as 900%.
+201

-The faster the world phases down high-GWP HFCs the less of these potent chemicals will be embedded in millions of products and equipment and gradually released over the course of several years or decades.
-By moving fast, the world can avoid the buildup of 50 (39-64) Gt CO2-eq of unnecessary HFC banks by 2050, 190 which can cost as much as US\$35 or more per CO2-eq tonne to collect and destroy compared to less than a dollar per tonne to avoid their production and consumption entirely.
-191
+The faster the world phases down high-GWP HFCs the less of these potent chemicals will be embedded in millions of products and equipment and thus gradually released over the course of several years or decades.
+By moving fast, the world can avoid the buildup of 50 Gt CO2-eq (39-64) Gt CO2-eq of unnecessary HFC banks by 2050, 202 which can cost as much as US\$35 or more per CO2-eq tonne to collect and destroy compared to less than a dollar per tonne to avoid their production and consumption entirely.
+203

-11. A total of 95 Parties have submitted proposals to amend the Montreal Protocol to phase down HFCs
+11. 95 Parties submitted proposals to amend the Montreal Protocol to phase down HFCs